SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Unit_Tests_LLM_Apis.md

 ## Developer Guide: Unit Testing `Middleware/llmapis/` Handlers

 This document outlines the standardized approach for writing unit tests for any `LlmApiHandler` within the WilmerAI project.
-Following these guidelines ensures that all handlers are robust, predictable, and easy to maintain.
+Following these guidelines keeps all handlers predictable and maintainable.

 -----